Gunn High School

 - College and Career Counseling — PiE funds double the resources available to help students with college counseling and post-graduation pathways.
 PiE contributions to general counseling help make counselors available to support all students’ post-high-school plans

-Your 2021-22 Gunn PiE Representatives are Heewon Park, Audrey Gold, Susy Kim, Joyce Farnsworth, Pilar Hsue, Jennifer Carlstrom, Patrick Sullivan, and Joy Hinton.
+Your 2021-22 Gunn PiE Representatives are Heewon Park, Audrey Gold, Rachel Miller, Susy Kim, Joyce Farnsworth, Pilar Hsue, Jennifer Carlstrom, Patrick Sullivan, and Joy Hinton.
 Questions about PiE?
-Please email them at email@example.com.
+Please email them at firstname.lastname@example.org.

 School Address & Phone Number: